thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0.rst

    In ``cubical agda``,
    everything is a point in a 'unique' space.

-.. important:: Type theory notation
+.. topic:: Type theory notation

    In general when ``a b : A``
    (``a`` and ``b`` are points in a space ``A``),